-Pack your bags!
-We are off for a Girls’ Getaway to Palm Springs, a city of luxurious, boutique hotels designed to pamper and emanate old world charm from those days of past Hollywood glamour and relaxation.
+Recently my girlfriend Sue Montgomery and I were off for a girls’ getaway to Palm Springs, the Southern-California city of luxurious, boutique hotels designed to pamper and emanate old world charm from those days of past Hollywood glamour and relaxation.

 Palm Springs was a city of scandal and partying of some of the most well-known stars and producers of the late 1950s, including the Rat Pack, Elvis Presley, and Marilyn Monroe.
-My girlfriend, Sue Montgomery, and myself loaded our suitcases into our car, and we were off to experience several of these boutique hotels in the group of Palm Springs Preferred Small Hotels comprised of approximately 70 hotels with 50 rooms or less.
-We were told many of these hotels have restaurants on the property, and no Girls’ Getaway would be complete without some delicious food and creative cocktails.
+Sue and I loaded our suitcases into our car, and we were off to experience several of these boutique hotels in the group of Palm Springs Preferred Small Hotels comprised of approximately 70 hotels with 50 rooms or less.
+We were told many of these hotels have restaurants on the property, and no girls’ getaway would be complete without some delicious food and creative cocktails.

 Our first stop was the Ingleside Inn, the home of Melvyn's Restaurant and Lounge.
 We were seated in the outdoor enclosed patio at the table where many screenplays were written.
 We envisioned the likes of Clark Gable, Salvador Dali, and Elizabeth Taylor dining by the personal invitation of Ruth Hardy, the owner during the 30’s who ran the inn and restaurant as her personal club where guests could stay only by invitation.

-The name of Melvyn’s comes from the owner, Melvyn Haber, who purchased the inn and restaurant in 1975 after Ruth Hardy passed away.
-After Melvyn passed away in 2016, the PlumpJack Group, a Northern California hospitality management company, purchased the place and restored it to its former glory.
+The name Melvyn’s comes from the owner, Melvyn Haber, who purchased the inn and restaurant in 1975 after Ruth Hardy passed away.
+After Melvyn himself passed in 2016, the PlumpJack Group, a Northern California hospitality management company, purchased the place and restored it to its former glory.

-On previous occasions we enjoyed Steak Diane where one of the waiters in a tux who has taken care of patrons for over 40 years flambées steak.
+On previous occasions we enjoyed Steak Diane, flambeed by one of the waiters in a tux who has taken care of patrons for over 40 years.
 Melvyn’s is one of a very small number of restaurants in California that has been grandfathered to serve in this manner, and there is nothing like a flambée being prepared tableside.
 As part of the dinner, these waiters love to tell stories from bygone days and the clientele they have served at Melvyn’s.
 Part of the fun of this retro place is the Casablanca lounge with a piano bar and live entertainment nightly.

-For our lunch, Brook Ortiz, Restaurant Manager, welcomed us and invited us to enjoy a relaxing lunch of a traditional Crab and Shrimp Louie Salad and Soul Piccata on the patio.
+For our lunch, restaurant manager Brook Ortiz welcomed us and invited us to enjoy a relaxing lunch of a traditional crab and shrimp Louie salad and sole piccata on the patio.
 Chef Jennifer Town prepares and presents American cuisine exactly as these dishes have been served for decades, and they were delicious.

 We later toured the lush grounds where weddings take place either poolside or in the intimate courtyard.
 The rooms are outfitted with luxury linens and comfort of a bygone era.
 We noticed a dial telephone on one nightstand and a round analog dial-faced clock on another; these completed the retro look.
 Complimentary cruiser bikes to be used to explore downtown Palm Springs await outside the rooms.
 (We noticed these bikes at each of the Preferred Small Hotels we visited, each hotel brandishing bikes in a color chosen by the hotel.)